Rayli1019/Pacman-x86-assembly/README.md

 ### Basic principle
 <p align="center"><img src="5.png" width="300" height="225"></p>

-1. First will compare wheather the Ghost is on the intersection.
+1. Initially, the algorithm checks whether the Ghost is currently positioned at an intersection.
-2. Compare which direction it doesn't have wall infront.
-And it can't walk backward.
+2. Following that, it evaluates the available directions by identifying which direction does not have a wall in front, while also ensuring that the Ghost cannot move backward.
-3. Compute which direction it can get the shortest distance.
+3. Lastly, compute which direction can find out shortest distance.
 >[!NOTE]
 >You can find out all intersection on the map and label as a different number in previous.
 This can reduce CPU usage.

 ### Other algorithm make Ghost more smarter
-Because breifly using Ghost2, Ghost3, Ghost4 mode we find out the Ghost may pass the Pacman in a near distance.
-It's really stupid.
-So ghost and Pacman smaller than a certain value the Ghost will use Ghost1 mode to chase the Pacman.
+Due to the observed issue with Ghost2, Ghost3, and Ghost4 modes potentially allowing the Ghosts to pass Pacman closely.
+So when the distance between the Ghost and Pacman is smaller than a predetermined value, Ghost1 mode is activated for pursuit.

-But just pursuit can lead to a situation where all ghosts are very close behind the Pacman, making it impossible to catch the Pacman.
-Moreover, because they are so close to the Pacman, the calculated direction remains the same.
-This allows for continuous circling to score points easily.
+To solve the problem of all ghosts closely trailing Pacman and causing an infinite chase loop, a new condition has been introduced.
+If the pursuit algorithm executes more than a specified number of times, the ghost will reverse direction.
+This modification prevents ghosts and Pacman form a straight line.

-Therefore, we added a condition: if the pursuit algorithm is executed more than a certain number of times, the ghost will reverse direction to prevent a situation where the ghosts and the Pacman form a straight line.
-Additionally, as time progresses, the ghosts will move faster.
+Additionally, to add complexity and challenge as the game progresses, the ghosts' speed increases over time, introducing the difficulty for players.

 Because Ghost2, Ghost3, Ghost4 mode is familiar.
-So below is Ghost2 algorithm.
+So I will focus on presenting the algorithm for Ghost2.
 ### Ghost2 main code
 ```
 matrix_return Ghost2_X, Ghost2_Y